Duck Breast with Cherry Port Wine Sauce

 Chef’s Notes

-Plating: Spoon the carrot puree down first, slice the duck and fan it over the top, then spoon the cherry port wine reduction around and over.
+Plating: Spoon the carrot puree down first, slice the duck and fan it over the top, then spoon the cherry port wine reduction around the duck, not on top.
+The skin has to stay crisp.
 That’s the plate you see in the photo.
 Looks fancy, takes thirty seconds.

 Wine: Pinot Noir.
 Don’t overthink it.
 Something with enough body for the duck but enough acid for the sauce.
 I grab an Oregon Pinot nine times out of ten.